-When it comes to electrical work at your home or business, you don’t want to take any projects on yourself.
-Any project that involves electrical wiring and panels should not fall under the DIY category.
+Which should you choose between a residential vs commercial electrician?
+When it comes to electrical work at your home or business, any project that involves electrical wiring and circuit breaker panels should not fall under the DIY category.
 One wrong move can be dangerous and even deadly.
 This is why you want to hire an electrician to do the job.

 But, not all electricians are created equal.
 Some fall under the commercial electrician category while others are residential electricians.
 Some have the experience and knowledge to work on both types of projects.
 You want to make sure you hire the right electrician for your business as well as your home.

 As the title suggests, residential electricians work on home projects.
 Residential projects differ from commercial projects when it comes to wiring and the power load.
 Homes have thin, narrow wiring that is encased in plastic sheathing that is used to protect the wires and surrounding areas.
 It’s built into places like attics and basements where anyone can access it.